Debit card fraud

 Protect yourself from debit card fraud

 Debit cards issued by financial institutions have a computer chip that makes transactions more secure.
 The computer chip works with your PIN to make sure you give permission for each transaction.
-This helps protect you against fraud if someone steals your card.
+This helps protect you against fraud if someone steals your debit card.

-Keep your PIN secret
+Keep your PIN safe

-Be sure to keep your PIN secret:
+Be sure to keep your PIN safe:

 Contact your financial institution and change your PIN immediately if you suspect someone knows it.